rahulsinghal11/codebrew/README.md

 ## 🚀 Overview

-**CodeBrew** is an advanced AI-powered platform that analyzes Python code, generates actionable improvement suggestions, and automates the process of creating pull requests and sending email digests.
-It is designed for teams and individuals who want to supercharge their code quality, automate code reviews, and streamline the process of applying best practices.
+**CodeBrew** is an advanced AI-powered platform that automatically selects random GitHub repositories from a configured list, fetches their code using the GitHub API, analyzes them for improvements, and automates the process of creating pull requests and sending email digests.
+It is designed for teams and individuals who want to supercharge their code quality, automate code reviews, and streamline the process of applying best practices across multiple repositories.

 ---

 ## ✨ Features

+- **Random GitHub Repo Selection:**
+  Automatically selects repositories from `data/repositories.txt` or `data/repo_urls.txt` for analysis.
 - **AI Code Analysis:**
-  Uses AWS Bedrock (Claude 3) to analyze Python code for performance, readability, best practices, and SQL/import optimizations.
+  Uses AWS Bedrock (Claude 3) to analyze code for performance, readability, best practices, and SQL/import optimizations.
 - **Actionable Suggestions:**
   Generates detailed, context-aware suggestions with before/after code, benefit explanations, and commit messages.
 - **Automated Email Digests:**